GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Modern, data-driven approaches began leveraging neural networks to model complex acoustic environments, outperforming traditional methods in robustness and accuracy.
 Recent advances focus on integrating #acr("SSL") with multimodal systems, such as robotics and autonomous vehicles, to achieve real-time localization in dynamic and complex settings.
 Nevertheless, the fundamental concepts at the base of the more classical approaches remain considerably relevant today.
-Indeed, they can help design feature extractors or pre-processing techniques to further boost the performance of deep learning-based localizers.
+Indeed, they can help design feature extractors or pre-processing techniques to further boost the performance of deep-learning-based localizers.

 This introduction explores the evolution of #acr("SSL"), starting with classical signal-processing approaches and their foundational principles.
 It then transitions to deep learning methods, highlighting key advances, architectures, and datasets.